Frequently Asked Questions

 DO KIDS GET IN FREE?

 Youth (18 & under) are admitted for FREE in “B” seating, but will need a ticket to enter.
-Comp tickets for youth should be ordered online with your other tickets.
+Comp tickets for youth can be ordered by calling our box office at 315-685-7418.
+All youth tickets will be held at will call.
 Youth who wish to sit in “A” seating will pay the “Student A” price.
 Note: there is a limit of 2 free youth tickets for each adult ticket purchased.